acuvity/mcp-servers-registry/mcp-server-graphlit/README.md

     Accepts optional OneDrive folder identifier, and an optional read limit for the number of files to ingest.
     If no folder identifier provided, ingests files from root OneDrive folder.
     Requires environment variables to be configured: ONEDRIVE_CLIENT_ID, ONEDRIVE_CLIENT_SECRET, ONEDRIVE_REFRESH_TOKEN.
     Executes asynchronously, creates OneDrive feed, and returns the feed identifier.
+Optionally creates a recurring feed that checks for new content every 15 minutes when 'recurring' is set to true.
 ```

 **Parameter**: